Purchase to Pay process explained

 - 06 Apr 2018

-It starts with a buyer establishing his/her needs for goods or services.
+The P2P supply chain starts with a buyer establishing his/her needs for goods or services.
 The request is then validated with available suppliers, which they will then provide the buyer with the pricing and terms.
 The buyer can then raise requisitions with the selected supplier.

 Depending on the structure of the organization, some requisitions may need approval, or budget authorized before raising a Purchase Order (PO).
 Once approved, the PO will then be sent to the supplier, and they will fulfill the order and deliver the goods or services required.